sytabaresa/kingly/README.md

  optimally satisfying complex graphs.
 The Dagre layout seems to be a relatively good option.
 The [`yed`](https://www.yworks.com/products/yed) orthogonal layout also seems to give pretty good results.

-# How to port to other streaming library
-The library can be adapted for use with other streaming library than `Rxjs`.

-- configure `fsm_settings.subject_factory`, `fsm_settings.merge`, `fsm_settings.of` to the
-equivalent function of your favorite streaming library
-- the streams returned by those function must have the following functions defined, i.e. for instance `obs.filter(...)` must be legit :
-  - concat
-  - map
-  - filter
-  - share (!!)

-It should be pretty easy to put in place a configuration to use this library with `most`.

 # References
 - [comonadic user interfaces](https://functorial.com/the-future-is-comonadic/main.pdf)
 - [the ultimate guide to FSM in games](https://www.researchgate.net/publication/284383920_The_Ultimate_Guide_to_FSMs_in_Games)